 There are a few reasons why.
 Eating too much animal protein — as in meat, eggs and seafood — could increase your body's levels of uric acid, which could then lead to the development of kidney stones, per Harvard Health Publishing.
 A high-protein diet also decreases the body's levels of urinary citrate, which is a chemical that keeps kidney stones from forming.

 Plus, eating a lot of protein tells the body to excrete calcium, which may also lead to the formation of kidney stones, according to the National Kidney Foundation.

 How Much Protein Is Too Much?

-Unfortunately, there isn't a straightforward answer to how much protein you should eat per day, because it depends on a person's age, body weight and lifestyle.
+Now you know what happens if you get too much protein.
+But unfortunately, there isn't a straightforward answer to how much protein you should eat per day, because it depends on a person's age, body weight and lifestyle.